314dev/PI/docs/source/starter/lightning_lite.rst

-If you require custom data or model device placement, you can deactivate :class:`~pytorch_lightning.lite.LightningLite` automatic placement by doing ``self.setup_dataloaders(..., move_to_device=False)`` for the data and ``self.setup(..., move_to_device=False)`` for the model.
+If you require custom data or model device placement, you can deactivate :class:`~pi_ml.lite.LightningLite` automatic placement by doing ``self.setup_dataloaders(..., move_to_device=False)`` for the data and ``self.setup(..., move_to_device=False)`` for the model.
-Futhermore, you can access the current device from ``self.device`` or rely on :meth:`~pytorch_lightning.lite.LightningLite.to_device` utility to move an object to the current device.
+Futhermore, you can access the current device from ``self.device`` or rely on :meth:`~pi_ml.lite.LightningLite.to_device` utility to move an object to the current device.

-.. note:: We recommend instantiating the models within the :meth:`~pytorch_lightning.lite.LightningLite.run` method as large models would cause an out-of-memory error otherwise.
+.. note:: We recommend instantiating the models within the :meth:`~pi_ml.lite.LightningLite.run` method as large models would cause an out-of-memory error otherwise.

 .. tip::

-    If you have hundreds or thousands of line within your :meth:`~pytorch_lightning.lite.LightningLite.run` function and you are feeling weird about it then this is right feeling.
+    If you have hundreds or thousands of line within your :meth:`~pi_ml.lite.LightningLite.run` function and you are feeling weird about it then this is right feeling.
-    Back in 2019, our :class:`~pytorch_lightning.core.lightning.LightningModule` was getting larger and we got the same feeling.
+    Back in 2019, our :class:`~pi_ml.core.lightning.LightningModule` was getting larger and we got the same feeling.
 So we started to organize our code for simplicity, interoperability and standardization.
-    This is definitely a good sign that you should consider refactoring your code and / or switch to :class:`~pytorch_lightning.core.lightning.LightningModule` ultimately.
+    This is definitely a good sign that you should consider refactoring your code and / or switch to :class:`~pi_ml.core.lightning.LightningModule` ultimately.

 ----------